accetto/ubuntu-vnc-xfce/README.md

 # Docker Ubuntu/Xfce images with VNC/noVNC and Firefox

-The repository contains resources for building Docker images based on **Ubuntu**, with **Xfce** desktop and headless **VNC**/**noVNC** environments.
+This repository contains resources for building Docker images based on **Ubuntu**, with **Xfce** desktop and headless **VNC**/**noVNC** environments.

 The project was originally inspired by [`consol/ubuntu-xfce-vnc`](https://hub.docker.com/r/consol/ubuntu-xfce-vnc/) image and derived from [`ConSol/docker-headless-vnc-container`](https://github.com/ConSol/docker-headless-vnc-container) project.

 Comparing to the images from [`ConSol`](https://hub.docker.com/u/consol/), these are significantly smaller because of excluded features.
 Particularly they are not intended for multimedia.
 They are best suited for fast creation of small light-weight containers used for testing or as throw-away web browsers.

 The images are based on the official [`ubuntu`](https://hub.docker.com/_/ubuntu/) images and have the following common components installed: